0xbigshaq/ctf-stuff/2021/matrix-ctf-2021/roulette/README.md

 ![./screenshots/0.png](./screenshots/0.png)

+We were given a server(and a sample ELF file), containing a roulette game.
+If we guess correctly every round & win enough points - we'll get the flag.

 # Solution

 The intended solution involves integer overflow, insecure PRNG & leaking values using another bug(format string).

-However, during the CTF, I found an un-intended pathway to exploit the roulette game & get the flag
+However, during the CTF, I found an un-intended pathway to exploit the roulette game & get the flag.

 ```py
 #!/usr/bin/env python